Hawaiian Lullaby

-Hawaiian Lullaby is the album by Haku Collective (various artists).
+Hawaiian Lullaby is a compilation album by artists in the Haku Collective.
 It was released on May 24, 2019.

 Production

-The Hawaiian Lullaby project was put together by singer/songwriter/producer Kimie Miner.
+The Hawaiian Lullaby project was put together by singer/songwriter/producer Kimie.
 She was inspired to record this album while raising her first child and being pregnant with her second child.
 Hawaiian Lullaby is a 13-track collaborative album featuring musicians of Hawaii.
 On the album they share their favorite children lullabies and other favorites in both the English and Hawaiian languages.
 "You Are My Sunshine" was a song Kimie Miner would always sing to her baby while pregnant and even after giving birth.
 Miner was the main album producer for the record.
 Imua Garza was also a producer on the project.

 Awards

 Hawaiian Lullaby was nominated for a Grammy Award in December 2019, for Best Regional Roots Music Album.
 In October 2020 the album won a Na Hoku Hanohano Award for Compilation Album of the Year.
 The award went to the album producers Kimie Miner and Imua Garza.